DuckyPolice/pico-emulators/README.md

 # NOTES:
-some of these are not emulators. it was just a general term i used and have no clue what else to call it so i just called it emulators.
+some of these are not emulators. it was just a general term i used and have no clue what else to call it so i just called it emulators. if anybody has found one you think should be included here, feel free to add a pull request or open a ticket in the issues tab!

+My favorite entry is MEMU which can run a wide variety of games and stuff. its an emulator for the MEMOTECH MTX. if needed, i can provide help with building and such in the issues tab.